uviclibraries/tableau/connecting-to-data.md

     <img src="images\activity-1\show-me.png" alt="different plot types" style="width:720px;">

-    - The **Marks** card area (to the left of the visualization charts) is where you can control the visual features of your plot, Try changing the colour and size
+    - The **Marks** card area (to the left of the visualization charts) is where you can control the visual features of your plot.
+Try changing the colour and size
     - You can also control the visual appearance of your plot according to dimensions of interest.
 For example, right-click drag the **Category** dimension onto the **Color** card.
 Select **Category** in the dialogue box that appears.
 Please note that the dialog box does not always appear

 <button onclick="toggle('gif3')">Show/Hide Animation</button>